sodabubblewine/sodabubblewine.github.io/README.md

     >
     > It might also be the source of: Sanskrit Sivah "propitious, gracious;" Greek keisthai "to lie, lie asleep;" Latin cunae "a cradle;" Old Church Slavonic semija "family, domestic servants;" Lithuanian šeima "domestic servants," Lettish sieva "wife;" Old English hiwan "members of a household."

-26. Following B. F. Skinner's hint 'Etymology is the archeology of thought.' and digging in and around 'civilization', the PIE root '\*kei-' we find that the origins of civilization are beloved beds.
+26. Following B. F. Skinner's hint 'Etymology is the archeology of thought.' and digging in and around 'civilization' to the PIE root '\*kei-' it is found that the origins of civilization are beloved beds.
 It is this much wider sense (with all of its metaphorical trappings) that I shall take as 'civilization' and I shall leave behind civilization as something opposed to barbarity.

 27. But not before digging up the etymology of 'barbarity':